kithrine/leash-and-learn/FEATURES+TODO.md

 ### DASHBOARDS
 - [x] Dashboards protected in a Private Route
 - [x] 3 Different Dashboard depending on the role of the user: Business Manager, Trainer, User
+- [ ] Make sure that the page the user is on currently on the dashboard sidenav is highlighted when they are actively on that page/component FOR ALL DASHBOARDS!!!

 #### BUSINESS MANAGER DASHBOARD
 ##### Profile